themindfuldude/ats-resume-assistant-pro/README.md

-# ATS Resume Pro
+# ATS AI Resume Pro
-My ATS Resume Assistant utilizes Claude 3.0, a Streamlit UI and Voyage AI Vector Embeddings, RAG retrieval, Nearest Neighbor Search and Reranking to help you receive job offers.
+My Applicant Travking Sysytem ATS Resume Assistant utilizes Claude 3.0, a Streamlit UI and Voyage AI Vector Embeddings, RAG retrieval, Nearest Neighbor Search and Reranking to help you receive job offers.

 # ATS-optimized job application materials
 The Job Application Assistant is a Streamlit app that helps job seekers generate ATS-optimized job application materials using AI.
 By uploading their current resume, and a job description, users can obtain a compelling professional summary statement, a persuasive cover letter, and an updated resume tailored to the target role and optimized for applicant tracking systems (ATS) and human readers.